ThibaultLatrille/ConvergentdNdS/README.md

 done
 ```

-Running the script `dataset.py` will create a folder `dataset` containing the alignments (in fasta format), the tree used to generate the simulations (`rootedtree.OrthoMam.nhx`), and a `dataset.csv` table which contains the relationships between the name of the fasta and the parameters that were used for the simulations
+Running the script `dataset.py` will create a folder `dataset` containing the alignments (in fasta format), the tree used to generate the simulations (`rootedtree.OrthoMam.nhx`), and a `dataset.csv` table which contains the relationships between the name of the fasta and the parameters that were used for the simulations.